EduExo – The Hardware to Assemble and Program an Elbow Exoskeleton

 The first chapter introduces the field of robotic exoskeletons – examining exoskeleton history, examples of existing systems, their functionality, and their applications.

-Chapter 2: Anatomy and Mechanics:
+Chapter 2: Anatomy and Mechanics

 Chapter 3: Electronics